ARM-software/psa-api/doc/crypto/api/keys/types.rst

     .. summary::
         The type of identifiers of an elliptic curve family.

-    The curve identifier is required to create a number of key types:
+    The curve family identifier is required to create a number of key types:

     *   ECC keys using `PSA_KEY_TYPE_ECC_KEY_PAIR()` or `PSA_KEY_TYPE_ECC_PUBLIC_KEY()`.
         These keys are used in various asymmetric signature, key-encapsulation, and key-agreement algorithms.